SoftDes Windows Setup #

 You may also want to check that you can log into your account.

 Install Python/Anaconda #

 Because virtually all code for this course will be written in Python, you will need to have the Python programming language installed on your computer.
-We recommend installing Python with Anaconda, particularly if you do not have much programming experience.
-Anaconda is a bundle of software that includes the Python programming language, a collection of useful additional libraries for data science, and some helpful support tools.
-You should install the Individual edition of Anaconda, which is free to download and use.
+The officially support way to install Python in this course is with Anaconda, which is a bundle of software that includes the Python programming language, a collection of useful additional libraries for data science, and some helpful support tools.
+If you know what you are doing, you are free to look up and use a different installation approach, but if something goes wrong, it is unlikely that we can provide support.
+If you go the Anaconda route, you should install the Individual edition, which is free to download and use.

 If you are not setting up a WSL system on Windows 10, do not follow the instructions below.
 Instead, go directly to the Anaconda Installation guide and follow the instructions for your operating system.